nennigb/amc2moodle/README.md

 ```
 moodle2amc -h
 ```
-Then the output LaTeX cn be edited and included for creating amc exams.
+Then the output LaTeX can be edited and included for creating amc exams.
 Examples of the `moodle2amc` possibilities are given [here](./amc2moodle/moodle2amc/test/moodle-bank-exemple.pdf)